TCU vs. Arizona State Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-TCU's record against the spread so far this season is 14-17-0, while Arizona State's is 13-18-0.
+TCU is 14-17-0 against the spread this season compared to Arizona State's 13-18-0 ATS record.
 Both the Horned Frogs and the Sun Devils are 15-16-0 in terms of going over the point total in their games this season.
-The two teams score an average of 146.3 points per game, 4.8 more points than this matchup's total.
-TCU is 3-7 against the spread and 4-6 overall over its last 10 games, while Arizona State has gone 5-5 against the spread and 6-4 overall.
+The teams combine to score 146.3 points per game, 3.8 more points than this matchup's total.
+Over the last 10 contests, TCU has a 3-7 record against the spread while going 4-6 overall.
+Arizona State has gone 5-5 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.